Dave Currey (environmentalist): The wild bird trade

 He has investigated the trade in wild-caught birds for pets in Argentina, Bolivia, Côte d'Ivoire, Ghana, Guyana, and Senegal.
 He was central to co-operation between EIA, the Royal Society for the Protection of Birds (RSPB) and the Royal Society for the Prevention of Cruelty to Animals (RSPCA) in a joint campaign to ban the wild bird trade.
 EIA's provision of evidence and startling photographs and film footage, and his personal experience in the field, gave him an important role with these much larger organisations.

 He led an investigations team in Senegal in 1986 which uncovered every stage of the trade, from capture to export, in the exporting country.
 Senegal was the world's biggest exporter of wild-caught birds.
 They estimated 20 million wild birds were caught annually for the export trade, 50% dying before export.
 Once the air transport and quarantine mortalities were considered, they estimated four out of five wild-caught birds died before sale to the public.
 The footage and photographs were used widely around the world and formed the basis of EIA's and other organisations' campaigns for years to come.

 In November 1991 to promote the bird campaign and shoot new material for a National Geographic documentary, he led a three-person team to Argentina.
 They documented the trail of capture to export of the blue-fronted amazon parrot.
 It revealed extreme cruelty, illegality, conservation failures and high unreported mortalities.
 Within a year of the film showing, the Argentinian quota was set to zero.
 Further parrot trade was uncovered by Currey leading the same team in Ghana and Côte d'Ivoire in West Africa.
-Co-operating with the Ghanain authorities they tracked grey parrots caught illegally in Ghana being moved to neighbouring Côte d'Ivoire where they were "legalised" by corrupt officials for export.
-This investigation became part of a television documentary shown all over the world and additionally resulted in the arrest, set up by Currey and his team, of a Ghanain parrot dealer in the capital Accra.
+Co-operating with the Ghanaian authorities they tracked grey parrots caught illegally in Ghana being moved to neighbouring Côte d'Ivoire where they were "legalised" by corrupt officials for export.
+This investigation became part of a television documentary shown all over the world and additionally resulted in the arrest, set up by Currey and his team, of a Ghanaian parrot dealer in the capital Accra.

 One of the greatest successes of the EIA wild-caught bird campaign was persuading over 70 airlines to voluntarily stop carrying wild birds.